Super Bowl-champ Chiefs wrap draft with eye on repeat title

-The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.
-They plan to spend just one year winning a third.

-KANSAS CITY, Mo.
-(AP) — The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.
+KANSAS CITY — The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.

 They plan to spend just one year winning a third.